txt.lurk.org

 a consideration, and in particular the change in social dynamics

-that occur during moments when many new folks join a new
+that occurs during moments when many new folks (re)join

-through invites and the word of mouth of friends-of-friends has
+growth through invites and the word of mouth of friends-of-friends

-helped with maintaining that focus and a pleasant environment.
-But
+has helped with maintaining that focus and a pleasant environment.

-in times of crisis, like in November 2022, many people needed a new
+But in times of crisis, like in November 2022, many people needed a

 instance.
 So what to do?
 Well, the bottom line is that there is only